 Applying for a scrap metal dealer licence

-You can apply for your scrap metal dealer licence online, or by completing the scrap metal dealer application form (PDF File, 419kb) and returning it to us, along with the correct fee.
+You can apply for your scrap metal dealer licence by completing the scrap metal dealer application form (PDF File, 419kb) and returning it to us, along with the correct fee.
 You’ll need to submit a basic criminal record disclosure form as part of the application process.

 These licences do not replace the waste carrier’s licence.
 To deal in and collect scrap in Newark and Sherwood you’ll also be required to hold a licence issued by us, and a waste carriers licence that is issued by the Environment Agency.
 Apply for a waste carriers licence online.